jasonmolenda/hockey-sched/README.md

 `:alternate_day` => boolean, true if this timeslot is on an alternate day.  e.g. a Thursday league that may schedule one game on Friday each week.
 Should space out the Friday games in this case.

+`:alternate_day_offset` => the offset in days that the alternate day is.  e.g. if this league is a Wednesday league and one game is played on Friday nights ever week, this will be 2.

 `:description` => textual description, used mostly for debugging

 ### :rinks hash